Loans Pay Day logo

 Visit Loans Pay Day

-Doctor's Verdict on Loans Pay Day
+Research Note on Loans Pay Day

 Advance Pay is best suited for One Nevada Credit Union members with direct deposit who face genuine emergencies and can repay within 14 days, particularly military service members who qualify for the 36% APR rate.
-Non-military borrowers should be aware that 325.89% APR, while lower than typical payday loans, still constitutes predatory lending and carries significant risk of renewal debt cycles if repayment capacity doesn't align with the fixed two-week term.
+Non-military borrowers should be aware that 325.89% APR, while lower than typical payday loans, still constitutes high-cost lending and carries significant risk of renewal repeat-borrowing cycles if repayment capacity doesn't align with the fixed two-week term.

 • Active military service members and their dependents seeking emergency short-term credit with federal rate protections